Hunternif/cards-against-animals/README.md

 In order to create card decks, you need to be an admin user.
 You can create a local admin user using Firebase emulators.

 ## Creating an admin user
 Run the client and emulators, go to http://localhost:5173/admin, and click "Sign in with Google".
 The emulator will offer you to create a mock local account.
-Use any email address and username:
+Use any made-up email address and username:

 ![Creating a mock Google account](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/docs/emulator_google_account_setup.png)